 For a centuries-proven classic, there’s the Caesar cut.
 Characterised by a straight-cut fringe and sides of a similar or shorter length, this is an easily managed, masculine style that works particularly well to disguise a receding hairline.

-It’s also possible to ‘accessorise’ short cuts with details such as a fade – take your pick from tapered, high, skin or scissored techniques – or texture on slightly longer styles, perfect for unruly hair or those with cow’s licks.
+It’s also possible to ‘accessorize’ short cuts with details such as a fade (often incorporated into the Edgar haircut) — take your pick from tapered, high, skin or scissored techniques — or texture on slightly longer styles, perfect for unruly hair or those with cow’s licks.